-To overcome this challenge, cost-effective approximations of the CFD solution are necessary.
+To overcome this challenge, cost-effective approximations of the LES solution are necessary.
 Surrogate models are designed specifically for this specific purpose.
-Surrogate models are simplified representations of complex physical systems that can serve as computationally efficient alternatives to CFD.
+Surrogate models are simplified representations of complex physical systems that can serve as computationally efficient alternatives to LES.
 According to \cite{razavi2012review}, there are two types of surrogates: response surface modeling and lower-fidelity modeling.
 Response surface surrogates, known as metamodels \citep{blanning1975construction, kleijnen2009kriging}, model emulation \citep{o2006bayesian}, and proxy models \citep{bieker2007real} utilize data-driven techniques to approximate either the entire computational model or just a part of it.
-Examples of these models include techniques such as kriging \citep{webster2007geostatistics}, polynomial chaos expansion \citep{wiener1938homogeneous}, and neural networks \citep{goodfellow2016deep}.
-These approaches are typically non-intrusive and aim to efficiently approximate the input-output relation of a complex physical system without modifying the model formulation \citep{razavi2012review, garzon2022machine}.
-Successful studies involved response surface surrogates include \cite{bau2006stochastic, zhu2019machine, enderle2020non, maulik2021turbulent, yang2022estimation}.
+Examples of these models include techniques such as Kriging \citep{webster2007geostatistics}, polynomial chaos expansion \citep{wiener1938homogeneous}, and neural networks \citep{goodfellow2016deep}.
+These approaches are typically non-intrusive and leverage collected data to effectively model the input-output relationship of a complex physical system, circumventing the need for explicit reliance on the system's underlying governing equations.
+Successful studies involved response surface surrogates include \cite{bau2006stochastic, zhu2019machine, enderle2020non, maulik2021turbulent}.
 An alternative to using a non-intrusive surrogate model is to use lower-fidelity surrogates.
 These approaches rely on order reduction techniques that are grounded in physics and mathematics to enable an efficient evaluation of the system response \citep{razavi2012review, garzon2022machine}.
-Lower-fidelity surrogates are intrusive and typically require in-depth modifications of the CFD solver, but typically retain reasonable physical characteristics and may be better suited for extrapolation tasks, such as emulating unseen regions of the parameter space \citep{razavi2012review, garzon2022machine}.
-Based on this definition, approaches such as large-eddy simulation (LES), Reynolds-averaged Navier-Stokes, proper orthogonal decomposition, and dynamic mode decomposition techniques can be understood as low-fidelity surrogates of direct numerical simulations \citep{Sagaut2006, wilcox1998turbulence, schmid2010dynamic, berkooz1993proper}.
+Lower-fidelity surrogates are intrusive and typically require in-depth modifications of the physical solver, but retain reasonable physical characteristics and may be better suited for extrapolation tasks, such as emulating unseen regions of the parameter space \citep{razavi2012review, garzon2022machine}.
+Based on this definition, approaches such as Reynolds-averaged Navier-Stokes, proper orthogonal decomposition, and dynamic mode decomposition techniques can be understood as low-fidelity surrogates of direct numerical simulations \citep{Sagaut2006, wilcox1998turbulence, schmid2010dynamic, berkooz1993proper}.